ncatlab/nlab-content/pages/3743.md

 * Axel Thue,  Probleme &#252;ber Ver&#228;nderungen von Zeichenreihen nach gegebenen Regeln., Kristiania Vidensk.
 Selsk, Skr.
 (1914), no. 10, 493&#8211;524.

-A key lemma is given in the beautiful paper:
+A key lemma, often called [[Newman lemma]], is given in the beautiful paper:

 * [[Max Newman|Maxwell Herman Alexander Newman]], _On theories with a combinatorial definition of "equivalence"_, Annals of Mathematics __43__ (1942), no. 2, 223&#8211;243.